Platform Assembly

 Step 2: Solder TRX Connectors

 Solder the two remaining power wires on the opposite side of the VESC to female TRX connectors.
-Refer to this for soldering TRX connectors.
+Refer to this TRX connector soldering demonstration for guidance.

 Step 3: Install JST Connector